 Step-by-Step: Transcribing a Sales Demo with VidNotes

-Here's a detailed walkthrough for transcribing video-based sales content:
+A detailed walkthrough for video-based sales content.

 Step 1: Record or Export Your Sales Meeting